Basically, there are 2 parameters related to Pulse Wave Analysis.

 Through pulse wave analysis, one can evaluate the relation of two waves together, the intensity and time difference between them and can conclude several physiologically important data, each explaining a specific phenomenon.

-Following you can access to the three main parameters resulted from pulse wave analysis: Aortic Pulse Wave Velocity (PWVao), Augmentation Index (AIx) & Central Systolic Blood Pressure measured by TensioMed devices.
-Furthermore, other informative parameters of pulse wave velocity can come handy to gain a comprehensive view of patient’s central hemodynamic.
+Following you can access to the two main parameters resulted from pulse wave analysis: Augmentation Index (AIx) & Central Systolic Blood Pressure, and Aortic Pulse Wave Velocity (PWVao) separately measured by TensioMed devices.
+Furthermore, other informative parameters of pulse wave analysis can come handy to gain a comprehensive view of patient’s central hemodynamic.

 Pulse Wave Velocity is an indicator of arterial stiffness, it measures the speed of pressure wave propagation along the aorta.
 This phenomenon totally depends on physical characteristics of aortic wall.